 Designations: natural heritage, landscape, historic

-If you intend to apply to this scheme on any land that is within or adjacent to a designated site, you must take this into account when preparing your application.
+If you intend to apply to this scheme on any land that is within a designated site, or will affect a designated site, you must take this into account when preparing your application.

 There are three types of designation that may impact on an application:

-- natural heritage designations: Sites of Special Scientific Interest (SSSI) and Natura sites – Special Protection Area (SPA) and Special Area of Conservation (SAC)
+- natural heritage designations: Sites of Special Scientific Interest (SSSI) and European sites (formerly known as Natura sites) – Special Protection Areas (SPA) and Special Area of Conservations (SAC)

 - landscape and recreational designations: National Scenic Area, Regional Park, Country Park, National Park